Which “United States”?: HOW to discern meaning between GEOGRAPHICAL and CORPORATE based on statutory context

 4.1.
 Tangible v.
 Intangible Property

-Tangible property includes land, buildings, equipment.
+Tangible property includes land, buildings, and equipment.

 4.2.
 Domicile of the Owner of the Property